moayed-jalal/angular-best-practices/README.md

 ### 2. **app/features/**
    - Each feature in a separate folder (Feature Modules).
    - Each folder contains its components, services, and models.
+   - Includes sub-components like dialogs for popout modals.
    - **Why?** Easier feature management, Lazy Loading, avoiding component bloat.

 ### 3. **app/models/**